nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/assignments/06 - Week 6 - Midpoint Show and Tell.md

-## Part 1 - What will you show us?

-By now, you have been following along with the programming examples and should have a game that resembles Pong or Breakout depending on if you went with 1 or two player games.
-This assignment is a chance for you to do a little work on your own.
-Your assignment this week is to provide a game that shows the following:
+# The Midterm Project
+## Or...show us what you've learned

+So you've spent the last few weeks learning about 5 distinct topics:
+1. Intro and Basics
+1. Functions
+1. Player Input
+1. Collisions
+1. Game States

+At this point, you now know enough to have a working prototype for classic games like *Pong!*, *Breakout* or something along those lines.

+So this project right now is all about putting all that stuff together.
+Sure, you have already got this code all in place but is it *YOURS*?
+Let's see what you can do.

+This week, you are showing us what you can do.
+Here are the parameters of the midterm.
+You must include adjustments or new code that dictates:
 1. Movement.
+(30 points)
 1. Collisions.
+(30 points)
 1. Game States.

-You will also enclose a narrative file about your work.
-These will be 500-750 words.
+(30 points)
+1. 500-750 words about your project (10 points)

+___

+What the adjustments are is up to you but it must at least look and act differently than the example code at the end of week 5.
+If you want to add color, adjust width, adjust speed, add balls, add bricks, or other things, do it!
+Here is a breakdown of each parameter.

+Just remember that all you have is a week!
+___

-### Movement
+### Movement (30 points)
 For movement, players need to be able to push the standard buttons and have something occur.
-For what we've done so far, this is essentially moving a paddle back and forth but you're welcome to try more if you like.
-Just remember that all you have is a week!
+For what we've done so far, you have a rectangle that moves back anf forth across the screen.
+Now is your chance to adjust those things.

+#### Rubric

+1.
+1.
+1.

-### Collisions
+### Collisions (30 points)
 For collision, objects should be running in to each other.
 In the case of the examples, we have a ball running in to paddles and bricks.
-What will you do?
+Can something happen to those bricks upon being hit?

+[Breakout Hero](https://www.youtube.com/watch?v=-dElgcbsHdA) can give you a lot of hints!

+#### Rubric

+1.
+1.
+1.

-### Game States
+### Game States (30 points)
 For game states, this is a chance to name your game, create your signature style, and provide a little customization.
-This aspect of the work should include:
+We covered some of this in class but now this is on you.
+Your submission should include:

 1. A Title Screen.
 1. A Normal Game State.
 1. An End Game Screen.

-From end game, you should be able to press a button and start again.

-## Part 2 - Submission
+	* The end game screen should allow you to reset the game or if you've instituted lives, the loss of a 1 life.

+#### Rubric

+1.
+1.
+1.

+## Your Post-Mortem or Narrative
+1. 500-700 words.
+	* What did you do?
+	* Why did you do it the way you did?
+	* What did you have trouble with?
+	* Are you happy with the result?
+	* What do you wish you knew going in to the midterm?

+#### Rubric

+1.
+1.
+1.

+## Reminder: What to Submit!

-You should have 2 files to submit:
+After working for the week, you should have 2 files to submit:
 1. The .p8 file.
 2. Your narrative file.

-Place them in a compressed folder and submit.
+Place them in a compressed folder and submit via Blackboard.